goharbor/website/docs/administration/configuring-replication/create-replication-endpoints.md

    - Jfrog Artifactory

    {{< note >}}
-   If you plan to use this endpoint in a proxy cache project, note that they only support Harbor, Docker Hub, AWS Elastic Container Registry, Azure Container Registry, Google Container Registry, and Quay registries.
+   If you plan to use this endpoint in a proxy cache project, note that they only support Harbor, Docker Hub, AWS Elastic Container Registry, Azure Container Registry, Google Container Registry/Google Cloud Artifact Registry, and Quay registries.
 Read more about how to [Configure Proxy Cache](../../configure-proxy-cache/).
    {{< /note >}}

    ![Replication providers](../../../img/replication-endpoint2.png)